Tom-Wolff/ideanet/README.md

 - Average Density
 - Average Fragmentation

-## Advanced Analytic Modules
+## Advanced Analysis Modules

+`ideanet` includes modules for advanced analysis, allowing researchers to extend the utility of `netwrite` and its outputs.
+Modules for Multiple Regression Quadratic Assignment Procedure (MRQAP) and Positional (Role) Analysis are currently available, and additional modules are expected to come in the near future.

 ## Support and Compatibility with Other Network Analysis Packages

+`ideanet` is designed to be versatile and compatible with other tools for social network analysis.
+The package includes a convenient function for reading several types of sociocentric network data files into R (`netread`), including those associated with software packages like UCINet and Pajek.
+This affords users a greater ability to access and work with network data even if they decide to use tools other than `netwrite` for analysis.
-Although `ego_netwrite` requires three separate data frames for egos, alters, and edges between alters, ego networks are often stored in a single wide dataset. `ideanet` includes an added function, `ego_reshape`, that helps users reshape their data into a structure more compatible with `ego_netwrite`. and other popular R packages for ego network analysis.  `ego_netwrite`’s output has similarly been designed with versatility in mind.
-Alongside the set of summaries and measures detailed earlier, the function creates and stores an organized list of `igraph` objects that allows users to engage in further analysis and visualization of individual ego networks.

-Our package also includes a function specifically designed to read and process data generated using Network Canvas, an increasingly popular tool for capturing egocentric network data.
-Further, `ego_netwrite` gives users the option to export their data as an `egor` object for use with the `egor` R package, which affords users the ability to fit exponential random graph models using egocentric data.
+`ideanet` gives similar consideration to egocentric data.
+Although `ego_netwrite` requires three separate data frames for egos, alters, and edges between alters, ego networks are often stored in a single wide dataset.
+With this in mind, the `ego_reshape` function allows users to reshape their data into a structure more compatible with `ego_netwrite` and other popular R packages for ego network analysis.
+Additionally, our package includes a function specifically designed to read and process data generated using [Network Canvas](https://networkcanvas.com/), an increasingly popular tool for capturing egocentric network data.
+Further, `ego_netwrite` gives users the option to export their data as an `egor` object for use with the `egor` R package, which enables users to fit exponential random graph models using egocentric data.